 Editor – St. Francis Music Publications

 As a principal bassist and chamber music collaborator, he has performed with many of the world's great musicians.
-As a soloist he can be heard in more traditional repertoire on two CD samplers (originally recorded on 3 LPs in the early 1970s by Coronet Recording Co.), which were designed primarily for students and the recently released CD- 20th Century Sampler for Double Bass.
+As a soloist he can be heard in more traditional repertoire on two CD samplers (originally recorded on 3 LPs in the early 1970s by Coronet Recording Co.), which were designed primarily for students and the CD- 20th Century Sampler for Double Bass.
 All three CDs are now available through St. Francis Music Publications.

 Dr. Drew and his wife Judith were honored in 2008 by the Highlands-Cashiers Chamber Music Festival for their dedication and vision with a plaque placed in the Highlands (NC) Performing Arts Center.
 He received the 2007 Recognition Award for Scholarship and in June 2015 the Distinguished Achievement Award, its highest honor, from the International Society of Bassists.